zyma98/pie/control/README.md

-# Pie Server
+# Pie Control

-The **Pie Server** (`pie`) is the main CLI for the Pie Inference Engine.
+The **Pie Control** (`pie`) is the main CLI for the Pie Inference Engine.
 It provides commands to manage the engine, models, configuration, and run inferlets.

 ## Installation